 Best for: Soothing, calming inflammation, enlarged pores

-While being great for detoxifying and de-greasing, an Umbrian clay mask benefits the skin by also helping maintain its pH levels, soothing irritation, calming inflammation and refining the pores.
+While being great for detoxifying and de-greasing, this type of clay mask also benefits the skin by also helping maintain its pH levels, soothing irritation, calming inflammation and reducing the appearance of enlarged pores.

-For best results, the trick is to not let it dry on your face completely; rinse off while the clay is still a bit wet to the touch, to stop it from dehydrating your skin.
+For best results, the trick is to not let it dry on your face completely; rinse off after 5-10 minutes, while the clay is still a bit wet to the touch.
+This will stop it from dehydrating your skin.

 Best for: Nourishing, anti-ageing, blood circulation, mature skin

 One of the rarest cosmetic clays, blue clay is found in Siberia and has an exceptionally high mineral content.

 Dead Sea mud